Salem Street Burying Ground: The graves

 Among several notable figures buried there are Massachusetts Governor and Revolutionary War figure John Brooks, whose grave is marked by a large obelisk located in the approximate center of the Burying Ground, and Sarah Bradlee Fulton, a Revolutionary War heroine whose grave is marked by a rock to the left of the Brooks monument.

 The details of 35 graves have been documented.
 Starting from the Burying Ground's northwest corner and working eastward, the graves were selected for documentation in alternating groups of five (five were chosen and their data recorded, the next five were skipped, the following five chosen, and so on).
 The information collected included first and last names, ages, birth dates (when available), death dates and gravestone iconography.
 Also included were any pertinent titles (Deacon, Captain, Major, etc.).

 Many of the markers fail to provide any specific birth date, noting instead the age of the deceased in years, months, and days.
 The tombstones of the female dead often omit a first name (for example, "Here lyes buried the wife John Chalcedony, Mrs. Chalcedony").

 By far the most prevalent image on the tombstones is the winged skull motif, which represents an ascension into Heaven.
 Among other symbols engraved on the stones are the willow tree, representing sadness or mourning; the hourglass, representing the passage of time; and bones, representing death or decay.

 For the most part the markers are headstones, but there are also three obelisks, two table tombs, one double stone, and three large slabs.
 There is also a large, tall block of what appears to be granite in the most southerly corner of the cemetery that has no markings of any kind, and it is unclear whether this is a memorial of or just surplus stone.
 There is no mention of it in any of the records consulted.

 Aside from that granite block, most of the markers are made from slate.

+In 2019, a memorial for the unnamed enslaved people buried in the cemetery was dedicated.